Translate

 consecutive terms.
 Former members may return to serve on the Council provided they

-have one years’ absence and the normal nomination process is followed.
+have one year of absence and the normal nomination process is followed.
 The CAP

 Section 4.
 Resignation